 Amicus Brief Request

-The drafting or joining of a brief, however, takes a significant amount of time and resources, so we urge Sections to begin this process as early as possible.
+The drafting or joining of a brief, however, takes a significant amount of time and resources, so we urge those requesting BBA involvement to begin this process as early as possible.
 For requests that require the BBA to draft a brief, three months is typically required to obtain the appropriate approvals from BBA leadership and prepare the brief for filing.
 If, however, the request asks the BBA to join a brief being prepared by another party, only two months is required, with the draft brief being submitted to the BBA for review one month prior to the filing deadline.

 Our Amicus Committee has a long history of submitting briefs on some of the most significant and timely matters facing the profession and the general public, including the Dookhan Drug Lab Scandal, Access to DNA Testing, and Diversity in the Legal Profession.

 Just this year, the Amicus Committee worked hard to produce three briefs related to juvenile justice, prosecutorial misconduct, and attorney-client privilege and First Amendment rights.
 Read more about these briefs:

 This year, we are excited to work with you on the full range of policy opportunities here at the BBA.
 Looking ahead, you can be sure that we will continue advocating for funding for civil legal aid, the Trial Court, and the Committee for Public Counsel Services, as well as our long-held criminal justice reform priorities, including opposition to the death penalty and repeal of mandatory minimums.
 And, ICYMI, be sure to get up to speed on the report recently issued by our Immigration Working Group and the accompanying principles and positions adopted by the BBA Council last month!